erigontech/docs/README.md

-# Erigon 3 public documentation
+# The Erigon 3 Book

-This is the official Erigon 3 documentation.
-Soon online at <https://docs.erigon.tech/>.
+This is the official The Erigon 3 Book, soon online at <https://docs.erigon.tech/>.

 It is built on [mdbook](https://rust-lang.github.io/mdBook/).
 Please take a look at its install instructions first.